 After retiring from the Department, as Associate Professor, in 2012, I am now an Honorary Research Fellow.
 My main ongoing involvement with the Department was in being part of the Warwick team (co-ordinated by Mike Joy) working on the Erasmus+ CONSTRUIT!
 Project (2014 - 2017).
 For further details of the Project or the CONSTRUIT 2017 Conference follow the nearby links.
 In 2017 I published two historical articles in the IMA journal Mathematics TODAY (which, for copyright reasons, does not publish online).
 Among further Bolzano works I co-edited a volume (Band I/1) of the Bolzano-Gesamtausgabe (in fact the 105th in that edition ... see 'Bolzano in Prague' link).
-I'm back to being a student! - for an MA (by research) in the History Department for 2021-22.
+In 2021 I came back to being a student! - for an MA (by research) in the History Department for 2021-22.
 This consists mainly of a dissertation on a theme related to the historical contextualisation of contributions to the exact sciences in eighteenth century Bohemia - with special reference to Bernard Bolzano.
 I've been awarded a (funded) Visiting Fellowship at the Institute of Philosophy, Czech Academy of Science, in Prague from February - March 2022.

 Research Interests and Activities

 I continue to work on the principles and methods of Empirical Modelling (through the CONSTRUIT!
 Project and in other ways).
 I also have long-standing interests in the history and philosophy of science.